-In the 2015 Scheme, there is no requirement for contributions to be paid for any part of a period of authorised unpaid leave of absence of more than 30 days.
-Instead, it is
+There is no requirement for contributions to be paid for any part of a period of authorised unpaid leave of absence of more than 30 days.
+Instead, it is the employee's choice whether to cover the period of absence for pension purposes.